Company logo | Codica

 Best tools to use for mobile-first design

-With specific tools, you can make it easy to create mobile-first designs.
+With specific UI/UX tools, you can make it easy to create mobile-first designs.
 The tools help create and test the vital aspects of your solution.
 So, let’s see which tools you can use for mobile-first design.

 Justinmind

-If you want to create high-fidelity and interactive prototypes, check this tool.
-The tool offers over 500 ready-made UI elements, basic interactions, screens, and prototypes.
 Justinmind provides a full range of interactions both for desktop and mobile screens.
 So, you can simulate swiping, tapping, scrolling, and pinching with the tool.
 Also, you can test the prototypes for responsiveness and motion on simulators of iPhone, iPad, and Android devices.

 Figma

-This tool helps with any elements designers want to implement.
-With Figma, you can create prototypes and design websites.
-You can choose from numerous screen sizes that depict how the web page will look.
 Besides, it has features for brainstorming with FigJam and team collaboration.
-Also, Figma allows easy access to layouts for developers.
-So they know how to implement the design.
+Also, Figma allows developers easy access to layouts so they know how to implement the design.

 Figma tool for mobile-first design